trueos/trueos-docs/trueos-handbook/install.rst

 Dual Booting
 ------------

-A |trueos| installation assumes there is an existing GPT or primary partition to install into.
+A |trueos| installation assumes there is an existing *GPT* or primary partition for installation.
 If the computer has only one disk and
 |trueos| is the only operating system, it is fine to accept the default
 partitioning scheme.
-However, if |trueos| will be sharing space with other operating systems, ensure |trueos| is installed into the correct partition or an existing operating system may be inadvertently overwritten.
+However, if |trueos| is to share space with other operating systems, ensure |trueos| is installed into the correct partition, or an existing operating system may be overwritten.

-There are several required elements to install multiple operating systems on the computer:
+.. note:: As adjusting the partitions/spacing on active disks can be a complicated and difficult process, it is recommended to partition your disk for dual booting before installing any operating systems.

+Dual booting with |trueos| has several requirements:

+* An *EFI* partitioning scheme. |trueos| does not support the older MBR partition scheme, opting instead to use
+  `rEFInd <http://www.rodsbooks.com/refind/>`_ for managing or loading individual operating systems.
+Additionally, TrueOS still uses the BSD boot loader, as it provides native support for ZFS boot environments.

 * A partition for each operating system.
-Many operating systems, including |trueos|, can only be installed into a primary or GPT partition.
-This means partitioning software is required, as described in :ref:`Creating Free Space`.
+Many operating systems, including |trueos|, can only be installed into a primary or *GPT* partition.
+See :ref:`Creating Free Space` for an example of shrinking a disk in Windows to allow for dual booting with |trueos|.

-* A backup of any existing data.
-It is recommended to store this backup on a different computer, removable media such as a USB drive, or burnt onto a DVD media.
-While most installations progress smoothly, it is always recommended to have a backup prepared.
+* Back up any existing data!
+It is recommended to store this backup on a different computer, removable media such as a USB drive or DVD media.

-When installing |trueos| onto a computer that is to contain multiple operating systems, carefully select the **correct** partition in the :ref:`Disk Selection` screen.
+When installing |trueos| onto a computer meant to contain multiple operating systems, carefully select the **correct** partition in the :ref:`Disk Selection` screen.
 On a system containing multiple partitions, each partition is listed.